 Side sleeping, heavier sleepers are going to feel better pressure relief on the Casper Nova Hybrid and Casper Wave Hybrid.
 Those who are close to 300 lbs or more will want to choose the Wave Hybrid over the other models.

-Stomach sleeping, larger people probably won’t get enough support on any of these four mattresses.
+Larger people who need the best mattress for stomach sleepers probably won’t get enough support on any of these four mattresses.
 They will want to find something much firmer and more supportive.

 Lightweight Sleepers – Under 130 lbs